 Together Against Social Injustice

-I have the privilege of sharing some wise and kind words from a friend and great supporter of Trouble Clothes, Amir Amiri.
+I have the privilege of sharing some wise and kind words from a supporter of Trouble Clothes.

 About five years ago, I was admitted into one of the most prestigious academic programs in the world as the youngest applicant in their history.
 It was a great honor and success for me and my family.
 However, the most valuable lessons that I learned there, weren't about history or science or finance, they were about myself.